vmware-nsx/eval-docs/README.md

   - Traceflow

 NSX offers many more services, such as Load Balancing, VPN, IDS, NSX Intelligence, Federationn, etc.
 Those are currenlty out of scope of that document.

+Also to limit the ESXi/Storage requirements, this evaluation does not cover high-availability.

 ---
 This document agenda is: